Nano-biotechnology & Nano-medicine

 Nano-biotechnology & Nano-medicine is a rapidly advancing interdisciplinary field that bridges physical sciences with biology and medicine via chemistry tools.
 The nanobiotechnology and nanomedicine laboratories in FUNSOM have been exploiting cutting edge chemical, material and biotechnologies to develop novel functional nanobiomaterials with excellent biocompatibility and unique optical/electrical/magnetic properties for applications in biological and biomedical research.

 Developing novel biomaterial systems and construct smart delivery vehicles for drug delivery, such as proteins, peptides, nucleic acids, and so on, attempting to achieve targeted, controlled, and effective delivery of these drug cargoes.
-Investigation novel strategies towards the treatment of cancer and inflammation by utilizing biomaterials based delivery systems.
+Investigation novel strategies towards the effective treatment of major diseases such as tumors and inflammation by designing functional nanomaterials and constructing new drug delivery systems.

 Immunotherapy is a treatment that harnesses the power of a patient’s own immune system to fight disease.
 Our goal is to develop functional biomaterials and biomaterial-based approaches for immunomodulatory therapies for cancer, infectious diseases, autoimmune disorders and age-related disease.
 Aims to precisely control the immune responses using biomaterial engineering approaches to develop a number of promising novel strategies in immunotherapies.